Tuesday, March 31, 2009

 Man, I'm tired.
 Why is the night before I have to get up early the night when nothing will let me sleep?
 It wasn't that I couldn't sleep, because I had no trouble falling into it.
 It's all the noises that got to me, waking me up after 10 or 15 minutes.
 Well, and the damned cat.
 I seriously wanted to stick my foot up her arse.

 I'm at Ville's today.
-She's still asleep and I'm working on my second big-ass bullet of coffee (see profile pic in the sidebar).
-I'm also sitting in her big-assed chair-chaise thingy because it appears that she's spending her days on the sofa now.
+She's still asleep and I'm working on my second big-ass bullet of coffee.
+I'm also sitting in her ass-eater (chaise) because it appears that she's spending her days on the sofa now.

 That's it.
 I don't have the energy for any more than that.